igul222/PixelVAE/README.md

 python pixelvae.py
 ```

 By default, this runs on real-valued MNIST.
-You can pecify different datasets or model settings within `pixelvae.py`.
+You can specify different datasets or model settings within `pixelvae.py`.